smascaro/cbr_mdb/README.md

 ## Usage:
 1. In file **init.sql**
   1.1.
-Run directory creation scripts as sysdba
+Run directory creation scripts as sysdba.
+Change directory paths to where you downloaded previous file structure.
   1.2.
 Enable server output
   1.3. (optional) use last queries in order to check if directories were created succesfully
 2. Run **table_creation.sql** script (tables will be created in a correct order)